Hysterectomy in Thailand Your guide to cost, top specialists & hospitals

 Yes.
 Hysterectomy at JCI-accredited hospitals in Thailand meets the same safety standards as the UK, US, and Australia.
 Our partner surgeons are board-certified gynaecologists experienced in laparoscopic and robotic techniques, and hospitals have full in-house infrastructure for managing any complication.

-How to Reduce Risks in Thailand
+How to Reduce Your Risk

 Choose a hospital with JCI accreditation and a surgeon who performs minimally invasive hysterectomy routinely.
 Laparoscopic and vaginal approaches carry lower complication rates than open surgery.
-Pre-operative screening — including cardiac assessment, blood work, and imaging — identifies risk factors before you reach the operating theatre.
+Pre-operative screening, including cardiac assessment, blood work, and imaging, identifies risk factors before you reach the operating theatre.

 When Is Further Treatment Needed?